Equipping Faithful Volunteers

 Train Them Well

 Before allowing someone to serve, you want to be clear about the time, commitments, and training they’ll need to undergo.
 You also need to be clear about what poverty alleviation ministry is and is not.
-Sometimes this work draws people who want to “fix” poor people and come in with all the answers.
+Sometimes this work draws people who want to “fix” people in poverty and come in with all the answers.
 This is not the attitude you need from your volunteers.
 We use the term allies to describe the feel you want these long term relationships to have.

 Want to be prepared